Skip to main content

 Perhaps the only thing more notable than UMich’s academics is its athletics.
 The Michigan Wolverines are one of the most recognizable college football teams in the nation and their maize-and-blue uniforms are best described as iconic.
 The Wolverines’ home stadium, the “Big House,” holds more than 100,000 fans, and when they collectively chant Hail to the Victors, it’s one of the most breathtaking moments in sports.

 Football steals the spotlight, but Michigan has also had enormous success outside of the Big House.
-The men’s hockey team has won seven national championships, its 2005 women’s softball team became the first squad east of the Mississippi to win a national championship, and its “Fab Five” basketball team from the 1990s remains one of the most memorable collegiate basketball teams of all time.
+The men’s hockey team has won nine national championships, its 2005 women’s softball team became the first squad east of the Mississippi to win a national championship, and its “Fab Five” basketball team from the 1990s remains one of the most memorable collegiate basketball teams of all time.

 Outside of the classroom and athletics, there is an abundance of activities for University of Michigan undergraduates.
-The school is home to more than 1,600 student-run clubs and organizations offering something for students of every identity and interest.
+The school is home to more than 1,700 student-run clubs and organizations offering something for students of every identity and interest.

 Traditions

-Numerous traditions have incorporated themselves into the lives of UMich undergraduates over the years; one of the best known is a “walk in the fountain.”
+Numerous traditions have incorporated themselves into the lives of UMich undergraduates over the years; one of the best-known is a “walk in the fountain.”
 Students walk through the Cooley Fountain in Ingalls Mall toward the Diag during orientation to become “official” Wolverines.
 Upon graduation, students walk through the fountain in the opposite direction, toward Rackham and away from campus.

 Want to walk both ways through the Cooley Fountain?
 Then avoid stepping on the “M” in the center of the Diag.
 Tradition has it that if you do step on the M, you’ll fail your first BlueBook exam.
 Even students who’ve already taken their first BlueBook exam avoid stepping on the M out of caution.

-Another colorful tradition at the University of Michigan is painting the rock which sits at the corner of Washtenaw and Hill Street.
-The rock was placed in the park to commemorate George Washington’s 200th birthday, but it has been covered in thousands of gallons of paint since the 1950s either by vandalizing Ohio State and Michigan State fans or by University of Michigan students freshening it up.
+Another colorful tradition at the University of Michigan is painting the rock, which sits at the corner of Washtenaw and Hill Street.
+The rock was placed in the park to commemorate George Washington’s 200th birthday, but it has been covered in thousands of gallons of paint since the 1950s, either by vandalizing Ohio State and Michigan State fans or by University of Michigan students freshening it up.

 Discover your chances at hundreds of schools